murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 ---

->*I am a self-motivated and self-taught continuous learner with proven leadership skills.
+>*I am a self-motivated and self-taught Data Scientist with proven leadership skills.
 I am always in a quest of mastering new skills as I believe "I know nothing".
 I have evidenced success in both individual tasks and team works.
 I have been part of numerous teams and I always make sure everyone has an equal contribution.
 I try my maximum and make sure that I get the tasks assigned to me are completed on time.
 I believe time is the most valuable thing in the universe as it cannot be brought back(as of now).
 So I try not to waste that in any way.*

-<p style="font-size:30px; color:red; text-align: center">How you do anything defines how you do everything!</p>
+<p style="font-size:30px; color:#ff7373; text-align: center">How you do anything defines how you do everything!</p>

 # WORK EXPERIENCE